-A comprehensive guide to buying and sizing a ski or snowboard helmet, including FAQs and top tips.
+Buying and sizing a ski or snowboard helmet, including FAQs.

-As the UK's leading independent organisation in snowsports, we have closely followed the ski helmet debate.
-We know that more and more people are wearing helmets.
-Indeed many Ski Club staff and Leaders wear helmets, but we still believe that it’s up to the individual to decide whether to wear a ski helmet or not.
+More and more people are wearing helmets when skiing and boarding, and indeed the majority of Ski Club staff and Leaders choose to wear a helmets.
+However we still believe that it’s ultimately up to the individual to decide whether or not to don a helmet.
 We do however recommend that all children under 14 years of age wear a helmet when skiing or snowboarding.
-It is a legal requirement for children to wear a helmet in some resorts and countries, and in some cases it’s also compulsory for adults to wear a helmet in certain areas on the mountain i.e. terrain parks.
-Please ensure you check and adhere to the regulations of the area that you are skiing or snowboarding in.
-It’s important to remember that the most effective way of ensuring your safety, and the safety of others on the mountain, is to ski safely and within your means.
-For all mountain users, the International Ski Federation (FIS) has ten rules for skiers/snowboarders to help everyone stay safe on the slopes and they should be followed at all times.
-The ten FIS rules of conduct can be found here
+It is a legal requirement for children to wear a helmet in some resorts and countries, and in some cases it’s also compulsory for adults to wear a helmet in certain specified areas of the mountain such as advanced terrain parks.
+Please ensure you check and adhere to the regulations of your chosen area.
+It’s important to remember that the most effective way to ensure your safety, and the safety of others, is to ski within your ability.
+For all mountain users, the International Ski Federation (FIS) has ten Rules of Conduct for skiers snowboarders.

 1. When buying a helmet for skiing or snowboarding are there any standards I should be aware of?

-- The first is the Common European Norm (CEN) and this is the European ski helmet standard.
+- Common European Norm (CEN) and this is the European ski helmet standard.
 CEN 1077 was issued in 1996.

 - The American Society of Testing and Materials (ASTM), all helmets must show that they have reached standard F2040.